common-workflow-language/user_guide/_episodes/05-stdout.md

 - "Learn how to capture streamed output from a tool."
 keypoints:
 - "Use the `stdout` field to specify a filename to capture streamed output."
-- "The corresponding output parameter must have `type: stdout`"
+- "The corresponding output parameter must have `type: stdout`."
 ---
 To capture a tool's standard output stream, add the `stdout` field with the name of the file where the output stream should go.
 Then add `type: